Technical Resources for Ports

 Assessments and Strategies

-This document describes the latest, state-of-the-science methodologies for preparing a port-related emissions inventory for the following mobile source sectors: ocean-going vessels, harbor craft, recreational marine, cargo handling equipment, onroad vehicles, and rail.
-The document may be used for regulatory, voluntary, and research purposes.
+This guidance describes the latest, state-of-the-science methodologies for preparing port-related emissions inventory for the following mobile source sectors: ocean-going vessels, harbor craft, recreational marine, cargo handling equipment, onroad vehicles, and rail.
+This guidance may be used for regulatory, voluntary, and research purposes.

 This assessment reviews the availability of shore power at ports, characterizes the technical and operational aspects of shore power systems, and presents a new methodology for estimating emission reductions from shore power systems for vessels docked and connected to shore power.